Are you sure you want to go to Brussels?

 Brussels is the second most cosmopolitan city in the world, which means that there isn’t a dominant culture.
 Rather, the city is made of cultures from everywhere else.

-As such, whatever national day is celebrated in the world will be celebrated in Brussels as well.
+Whatever national day is celebrated in the world will be celebrated in Brussels too.

-In general, I can tell you that Belgian people do not like being alone, put a huge emphasis on politeness and mutual respect in the public space, and don’t go to cafes much because they mainly don’t exist.
+When it comes to the actual Belgians, I can tell you that they do not like being alone, put a huge emphasis on politeness and mutual respect in the public space, and don’t go to cafes much because they mainly don’t exist.

-Don’t talk about the political problems between the French and the Flemish, about child kidnappers, and never ever ever ever criticize one or the other cultural parties.
+Don’t talk about the political problems between the French and the Flemish, about child kidnappers, about French people, and never ever ever ever criticize one or the other cultural parties.

 Don’t criticize the country, and don’t ask too many questions.
 Don’t make fun of people.
 It is always much more appreciated if you make fun of yourself.

-Brussels is one of the most dangerous cities in Europe and probably in the top 10 worldwide.
+Brussels is one of the most dangerous cities in Europe.

 Avoid as much as you can the train stations (particularly Brussels-North and Brussels-South, also called Midi station).